-“ I make paintings, painthings and paintthings.
-Often I tried to make my last painting but I never succeed.
-I am consistently inconsistent and obsessively need the canvas to be able to understand life.
-In my work I use everything around me but turn these personnel anecdotes into abstract concepts.
-In my drawings I relentless repeats the same deed over and over again.
-I would like to be like Hanna Darboven or On Kawara, but I am not.
-There is often a conflict in my work that needs to be solved and that’s why I can’t stop painting.”
+“ I am consistently inconsistent.
+I obsessively need the canvas to understand life.
+In my work I use everything around me but I put these personal anecdotes into abstract concepts.
+I wish I was like Hanne Darboven or On Kawara, but I’m not.
+There is often a conflict in my work that needs to be solved and that is why I cannot stop painting.